mitmath/1806/summaries.md

 * How the L matrix entries are just the multipliers from Gaussian elimination.
 No extra work is required!
 * How in practice, one rarely "augments" the matrix with the right-hand side.
 Instead, you compute A=LU, substitute this into Ax=b=LUx, let c=Ux, solve Lc=b, then solve Ux=c.
 In particular, solving Lc=b is *exactly* the same as performing the Gaussian-elimination steps on c.
 (The "augmented" method is a little easier for human bookkeeping, but has essentially no advantage for the computer.)
-* Given A=LU, you can efficiently solve multiple right-hand sides, or equivalently the matrix equation AX=B.
+* Given A=LU, you can efficiently solve multiple right-hand sides, or equivalently the **matrix equation** AX=B.
 * How row swaps lead to the factorization PA=LU: in practice, the computer *always* does row swaps, and always gives you a permutation matrix P (or its equivalent).

+Next week, we will start talking more about singular matrices, subspaces, and the "null space" of a matrix.

+**Further reading:** Textbook, sections and 2.7 (on permutations; we will talk about transposes later), 11.1.
+Strang [video lecture 4](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-4-factorization-into-a-lu/) and [video lecture 5](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-5-transposes-permutations-spaces-r-n/).
+For 18.06, I don't expect you to know the details of how the permutation P in PA=LU is constructed even though you don't know the permutation in advance, but if you are interested it is described in [lecture 21 of *Numerical Linear Algebra* by Trefethen and Bau](http://library.books24x7.com.libproxy.mit.edu/assetviewer.aspx?bookid=9436&chunkid=389684869) (readable online with MIT certificates).